History of air traffic control in the United Kingdom: Controllers

 ATC personnel were represented by the Institution of Professional Civil Servants, which became Institution of Professionals, Managers and Specialists in 1989.

 There was industrial action by Britain's 850 ATC assistants, who operated the ATC computer, from late August 1977, by the CPSA.
 Ken Thomas was head of the CPSA, and Bill McCall the head of the IPCS.
 The CPSA wanted a 17% pay rise, which the CAA rejected.
 This also affected the North Atlantic route.
 Airline pilots had to follow fixed tracks, and not tracks chosen according to the wind direction.
 This added about 35 minutes to each flight, additionally 2,000 gallons in fuel.
 Two-fifths of flights at Heathrow were affected, resulting in delays from a half-hour to three hours.
 The CPSA then picketed the West Drayton site, to stop fuel supplies entering.
 The RAF brought 12 military petrol tankers, supported by 60 police, to West Drayton.
 The union dispute was led by John Macreadie, a known Trotskyist.
 The ten-week dispute ended in early November 1977.
 At the time, civil controllers received around £8,000, and ATC assistants around £7,000.
 RAF (Flt Lt) controllers received around £5,000.
 ATC staff had a mandatory annual medical examination, and their licence could be removed if not in good health.

 On Monday 9 March 1981 there was a one-day strike by 1,500 controllers from IPCS.
 Regional airport controllers were part of NALGO, so did not go in strike.
 There were no international commercial flights, for the first time since the 1940s.
 More strikes occurred from late April 1981.
 Possibly due to the strike, a BA 727 and a BA Trident narrowly missed each other at 19,000 ft, over Southampton, on Monday 27 April 1981.
 The strike finished around early August 1981.

 In 1987 the CAA had 1400 civil controllers, who earned £22,000; the RAF had 950.

+In 1990 the CAA was so short of ATC staff, it travelled to the US, to acquire ex-military controllers.